ixray-team/ixray-1.6-stcop/doc/commit-style.md

   Commit message body should be written starting with a capital letter

-  First word should denote the verb of the action performed by the commit, this word should be in the infinitive form the `to` particle
+  First word should denote the verb of the action performed by the commit, this word should be in the infinitive form without the `to` particle

   Description should be separated from the body by one empty line